Telshe Yeshiva: Rabbi Yosef Leib Bloch

-Yavneh
+Yavneh School

 In 1918, a teachers training institute was opened in Kovno but did not achieve much success.
 In 1925 The Yavneh School for the Training of Teachers reopened in Telz under the auspices of The Rabbinical College of Telshe.
 This served as a postgraduate institute, with the charter of producing teachers for Jewish schools.
 The curriculum at the teacher's institute included educational skills, Hebrew Bible, Talmud, the Hebrew language and literature and mathematics.

 For many years the Jewish community in Lithuania had lacked a structured educational system for teenage girls.
 In 1927 a high school department for girls was established in Telshe.

-In 1930, a sister institute to The Yavneh Teacher's Training Institute was opened by Rabbi Joseph Leib Bloch of Telz.
+In 1930, a sister institute to The Yavneh Teacher's Training Institute was opened by Joseph Leib Bloch of Telz.
 The school offered a two-year course to young women.

 These various schools were all incorporated as a part of The Rabbinical College of Telshe.

 In October 1930 Yosef Leib Bloch died and his second oldest son, Avraham Yitzchak Bloch succeeded him as both community rabbi and rosh yeshiva.